This post may contain some affiliate links. If you make a purchase via the link I will earn a small reward at no cost to you.

 - Pack of baby wipes – needed to clean everything

-- More nappies than you will need in case of accidents or vomiting that soaks through the clothes
+- More nappies than you will need in case of accidents or vomiting that soaks through the clothes.
+I buy in bulk and then I always have plenty in my stockpile.

 - Barrier cream

 - Disposable nappy bags are great for putting in dirty clothes as well as nappies.
-These ones are great because they are compostable.
+I buy these in bulk too.

 - Light blanket or swaddle